 Estate Tax Exemption Amount – Another name for the unified credit amount, applicable exclusion amount, and credit shelter amount.

-Family Office – An arrangement to coordinate the legal, tax, and other needs of one or more families, either through a true office staffed with employees or through outsourcing to the family’s regular advisors.
-Frequently, a family’s private trust company serves as the family office.
+Family Office – An arrangement to coordinate one or more families' legal, tax, and other needs, either through a true office staffed with employees or through outsourcing to the family's regular advisors.
+Frequently, a family's private trust company serves as the family office.

 Family Trust – A trust established to benefit an individual's spouse, children or other family members.
 A family trust is often the bypass trust or credit shelter trust created under a will.

 Fiduciary – An individual or a bank or trust company designated to manage money or property for beneficiaries and required to exercise the standard of care set forth in the governing document under which the fiduciary acts and state law.
 Fiduciaries include executors and trustees.